aadithyakrishnavamshi/music-recommender-system/README.md

 # Music Recommender System

-A music recommender system that recommends music based on emotions.
+A music recommender system that recommends music based on mood.

 ## Team